Sugeepixie/Mushroom-Analysis/README.md

 Using Label Encoder, all textual data was converted into numerical data.

 ### Features vs Target:
-* The features are a copy of the columns from dataset mushrooms.db (from mushrooms.csv), excluding 'id'and 'class'.
-Features such as cap size, color, bruises, odor, ring type and others are the variables that help determine whether a mushroom is edible or poisonous.
+* The features are a copy of the columns from mushrooms.db (from mushrooms.csv), excluding 'id'and 'class'.
+Features such as cap size, color, bruises, odor, ring type, and others are the variables that help evaluate whether a mushroom is edible or poisonous.
 * The target is the 'class' column, which indicates wherether a mushroom is poisonous (1) or edible (0).

 ### Data Training: